loda-lang/loda-programs/README.md

 * [Number of divisors (A000005)](programs/oeis/000/A000005.asm)
 * [Characteristic function of primes (A010051)](programs/oeis/010/A010051.asm)
 * [Number of primes <= n, starting at n=0 (A230980)](programs/oeis/230/A230980.asm)
 * [Ackermann function](programs/general/ackermann.asm): The Ackermann function is a non-primitive recursive function can be expressed in LODA.
 It is based on an algorithm by Grossman and Zeitman.
+In contrast to the other programs, this one was written by hand.

 In total, there are currently more than 25k programs available.
 You can find lists with descriptions and links here: